SU-SWS/linky_clicky/UsingLinkClicky.md

 # Using Behat

 The purpose of testing is to ensure that requirements are met.
-Additionally regression testing ensures that changes to the code or the site do not make unexpected changes elsewhere.
+Additionally, regression testing ensures that changes to the code or the site do not make unexpected changes elsewhere.
 Best practices dictate that we want full testing coverage, yet we want our set of tests DRY (don’t repeat yourself).
 So, what are the best practices for testing?

 Also see [Writing BDD tests for Drupal.org](https://www.drupal.org/node/1578324), [Feature/Scenario Review Checklist](https://www.drupal.org/node/1782858),